 For example, two people may be caught in traffic.
 One person could view this situation as an opportunity to listen to music or get lost in thought and become (or remain) relaxed.
 Another person may focus on the wasted time or the feeling of being trapped, and become distressed.

 There are hundreds of examples of how our thoughts and our negative self-talk color our experiences.
-These can lead to a triggered stress response or a calm demeanor.
+These can lead to a triggered stress response.

 Virtually all of the thought patterns that negatively impact our experiences can be categorized into one of 10 common cognitive distortions.
 Therapists using a cognitive approach work with clients to recognize and alter these habitually negative thought patterns.
 You can also work on some of them at home.